JirosWorld/LGBT-quotes-wordpress-plugin/README.md

 ### More?

-Follow me [@jirosworld](http://twitter.com/jirosworld) on Twitter for the latest news.
+New LGBTQIA quotes are always very welcome!
+Please submit them to me here: [@jirosworld](http://twitter.com/jirosworld) on Twitter, for all things queer web development.

 ☺
 ---